OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 1. First, *make sure Outlook desktop is closed.*
 1. In Visual Studio Code, open the Teams Toolkit.
 1. In the **ACCOUNTS** section, verify that you're signed into Microsoft 365.
 1. Select **View** | **Run** in Visual Studio Code.
-In the **RUN AND DEBUG** drop down menu, select the option, **Outlook Desktop (Edge Chromium)**, and then press F5.
+In the **RUN AND DEBUG** drop down menu, select the option, **Outlook Desktop (Edge Chromium)**, and then press **F5**.
 The project builds and a Node dev-server window opens.
-This process may take a couple of minutes.
-Eventually, Outlook desktop opens.
+This process may take a couple of minutes and then Outlook desktop opens.
 1. You can now work with your add-in.
 Be sure you're working in the **Inbox** of *your Microsoft 365 account identity*.

 ##### Sideload with a system prompt, bash shell, or terminal

 1. First, *make sure Outlook desktop is closed.*
 1. Open a system prompt, bash shell, or the Visual Studio Code **TERMINAL**, and navigate to the root of the project.
 1. Run the command `npm run start:desktop`.
 The project builds and a Node dev-server window opens.
-This process may take a couple of minutes.
-Eventually, Outlook desktop opens.
+This process may take a couple of minutes then Outlook desktop opens.
 1. You can now work with your add-in.

 ### Projects created with the Office Yeoman Generator (aka "Yo Office")

-If the project was created with the Office Yeoman Generator (using any option except the "unified manifest" option) and you don't want to use the Teams Toolkit, convert it with the following steps:
+If the project was created with the Office Yeoman Generator (using any option except the "unified manifest" option) and you don't want to use the Teams Toolkit, convert it using the following steps.

 1. In the root of the project, open a command prompt or bash shell and run the following command.
 This converts the manifest and updates the package.json to specify current tooling packages.
 The new unified manifest is in the root of the project and the old XML manifest is in a backup.zip file.
 For details about this command, see [Office-Addin-Project](https://www.npmjs.com/package/office-addin-project).